-Mitchell kindly sponsored this scholarship and provided £1000 to the lucky student.
+Last summer, Northumbria University in partnership with Irwin Mitchell and Monash University, in Melbourne Australia, offered one Northumbria student a pro bono scholarship to work in the Springvale Monash Legal Service (SMLS) for one month.
+Irwin Mitchell kindly sponsored this scholarship and provided £1000 to the lucky student.
 To get the chance of participating in this pro bono scholarship, the chosen student had to complete a compulsory piece of legal research coursework and attain one of the top ten marks in the year.
 The top students were then invited for interview before a panel of three comprising two Northumbria Student Law Office staff and one partner from Irwin Mitchell, whose selection criteria proved to be which student demonstrated a commitment to pro bono work in the Student Law Office.

-Technically, when I was selected for the scholarship, I should not have been anxious at all.
+Technically, when I was selected for the scholarship, following the high I experienced and the come down to normality, I should not have been anxious whatsoever.
 I had spent a great deal of my undergraduate studies in preparation for working in Northumbria University's pro bono Student Law Office and besides, Australia's legal system is a common law system partly based upon our system, what could be so different?
 But I was about to travel to the other side of the world alone and work in a completely different jurisdiction where I knew nobody.
 The experience however proved to be very different to my anxieties.
 Working in the Springvale Monash Legal Service was unique in terms of the diversity of experience I managed to encounter and the skills I acquired regarding working in a law office, client care and giving advice to live clients.